 Further research should explore the generation of even more complex scenarios, involving multiple characters, varied conversational contexts, and the introduction of non-verbal cues or actions.
 This could help in creating more realistic synthetic datasets that better mimic real-world interactions.

 Experiments could also investigate the impact of introducing contradictory or morally ambiguous situations within the generated content, to assess how LLMs handle complex ethical dilemmas and social dynamics.
-Looking at Claude AI’s outputs for the experiments, the need to attempt to “jailbreak” and force the model to generate the desired output would be another area to investigate further, however there is the risk that the user’s account when utilizing said model could be shut down due to policy infringement.
+Looking at Claude AI’s outputs for the experiments, the need to attempt to “jailbreak” and force the model to generate the desired output would be another area to investigate further, however, there is the risk that the user’s account when utilizing said model could be shut down due to policy infringement.

 Cross-Model Collaboration